SrNightmare09/night-already/.github/README.md

 <samp>
 This is my first theme ever, which means it's bound to have some problems, <a href = "https://github.com/SrNightmare09/night-already/issues">file an issue</a> if you find anything missing.

-Before filing an issue, make sure to check out the changelog.
+Before filing an issue, make sure to check out the <a href = "../CHANGELOG.md">changelog</a>.
 </samp>

 Made with <3 by SrNightmare09